Soke (dance)

 Sōkē or eke is a Tongan group dance performed with sticks which the performers hit against each other on the beat of the drum.
 It has some common elements with, but is a complete independent development from the English Morris dance.
 As with most Tongan dances, the whole performance is to dazzle the spectators and to please the chiefs.
 There is no hidden purpose.

 History

-The original "eke" comes from Futuna.
-It was composed by the Futunans as a kind of penitence for the murder of the Marist father Pierre Chanel in 1841.
+The exact origins of the eke are disputed.
+Historian Edwin Burrows describes it as having a "martial character", while anthropologist Harley Harris Bartlett suggests that it may be originally agricultural.
+The tabloid The Catholic Weekly has claimed that it originated as penance for the 1841 killing of Catholic priest Peter Chanel.

 With the introduction of Catholicism in Tonga, they brought the eke with them, first to Tafahi, then to Niuafoʻou.
 After the volcanic eruption of their island in 1946 the people of Niuafoʻou were resettled on ʻEua.
 From there the eke, by then named sōkē came to Tongatapu, to the Catholic diocese of Maʻufanga to be more exact, which brought it into Tonga's mainstream.